Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 Answered questions about edge cases

-Set expectation: Follow rules, escalate only when needed
+Set expectation to follow rules and escalate only when needed

-Feedback loop: Weekly review of edge cases to improve protocol
+Established a weekly review of edge cases to improve the protocol

 Week 1 Results: